CodeCadim/ZenFox/README.md

 # License

-ZenFox is based on Arcfox so it is also distributed under [MIT License](/LICENSE).
+ZenFox is based on Arcfox, so it is also distributed under [MIT License](./LICENSE).